 Keep all metal work rinsed and wiped dry.
 Periodically polish it with a quality commercially available metal polish to remove substances such as air-borne pollution and natural body oils from your hands.

-DO NOT use citrus cleaners on stainless steel or wax on anodized towers.
+Do not use citrus cleaners on stainless steel.
+For best results on the towers, use cleaners and waxes suitable for clear coat finishes.